hashgraph/guardian/README.md

 ## Discovering ESG assets on Hedera

 As identified in Hedera Improvement Proposal 19 (HIP-19), each entity on the Hedera network may contain a specific identifier in the memo field for discoverability.
 Guardian demonstrates this when every Hedera Consensus Service transaction is logged to a Hedera Consensus Service Topic.
 Observing the Hedera Consensus Service Topic, you can discover newly minted tokens.
-In the memo field of newly minted tokens, you will find a [Verifiable Link](https://github.com/InterWorkAlliance/Sustainability/blob/main/vem/supply/verification.md) which will allow users to discover the published standard the token is following and the entire history of the ESG asset and corresponding data to be publicly discoverable.
+In the memo field of each token mint transaction you will find a unique Hedera message timestamp.
+This message contains the url of the Verifiable Presentation (VP) associated with the token.
+The VP can serve as a starting point from which you can traverse the entire sequence of documents produced by Guardian policy workflow, which led to the creation of the token.
+Please see p.17 in the FAQ for more information.
 This is further defined in [Hedera Improvement Proposal 28 (HIP-28)](https://hips.hedera.com/hip/hip-28).

 ([back to top](#readme))